requirements:documentation:index

 This shows you the differences between two versions of the page.

-Both sides previous revisionPrevious revisionNext revision | Previous revision | ||
+Both sides previous revisionPrevious revision

-requirements:documentation:index [2020/09/29 16:08] – till | requirements:documentation:index [2020/09/29 16:10] (current) – till | ||
+requirements:documentation:index [2020/09/29 16:08] tillrequirements:documentation:index [2020/09/29 16:10] (current) till

-Line 13: | Line 13: | ||
+Line 13: Line 13:

-- | Basically all data need to be processed and analysed in one way or other to get insight and draw conclusions.
-Full reproducibility, | + | Basically all data need to be processed and analysed in one way or other to get insight and draw conclusions.
-Full reproducibility, |
+-Basically all data need to be processed and analysed in one way or other to get insight and draw conclusions.
+Full reproducibility, hence, requires a gap-less record of each and every processing and analysis step starting with the raw data and ending with the published figure or table.+Basically all data need to be processed and analysed in one way or other to get insight and draw conclusions.
+Full reproducibility, hence, requires a **gap-less record** of each and every processing and analysis step starting with the raw data and ending with the published figure or table.

-- | With most data nowadays obtained digitally, the amount of data is growing exponentially as well, rendering manual tracing of processing and analysis steps nearly hopeless.
-Therefore, a system | + | With most data nowadays obtained digitally, the amount of data is growing exponentially as well, rendering manual tracing of processing and analysis steps nearly hopeless.
-Therefore, a s**ystem |
+-With most data nowadays obtained digitally, the amount of data is growing exponentially as well, rendering manual tracing of processing and analysis steps nearly hopeless.
+Therefore, a system that automatically saves the metadata of each processing and analysis step seems to be the only choice.+With most data nowadays obtained digitally, the amount of data is growing exponentially as well, rendering manual tracing of processing and analysis steps nearly hopeless.
+Therefore, a s**ystem that automatically saves the metadata** of each processing and analysis step seems to be the only choice.

-- | These metadata need to include references to the exact version(s) of the routines and the operating system used, as well as a complete set of parameters for each processing and analysis step.
-The latter needs to include implicit parameters as well, as they may change over time. | + | These metadata need to include references to the exact version(s) of the routines and the operating system used, as well as a complete set of parameters for each processing and analysis step.
+-These metadata need to include references to the exact version(s) of the routines and the operating system used, as well as a complete set of parameters for each processing and analysis step.
+The latter needs to include implicit parameters as well, as they may change over time.+These metadata need to include references to the exact version(s) of the routines and the operating system used, as well as a complete set of parameters for each processing and analysis step.
 The latter needs to include implicit parameters as well, as they may change over time.
-Impliicit parameteres refer here to parameters usually set to (default) values within the routine, not requiring explicit user input. |
+Impliicit parameteres refer here to parameters usually set to (default) values within the routine, not requiring explicit user input.

-For details on versioning of routines, see the respective requirements section on [[..: | For details on versioning of routines, see the respective requirements section on [[..: |
+For details on versioning of routines, see the respective requirements section on [[..:versioning:|versioning]].
+For details on versioning of routines, see the respective requirements section on [[..:versioning:|versioning]].

 requirements/documentation/index.1601388536.txt.gz · Last modified: 2020/09/29 16:08 by till